 Rather than AMT, suggested name is multiple transform selection (MTS)

+JVET-K0346: 8x8 motion vector storage for (A)TMVP [Note: High precision 1/16 pel according to plenary decision]

 JVET-K0251: Increase max QP from 51 to 63.

 JVET-K0230/K0556: Separate trees for intra slices (without multi-DMs) with an implicit split to 64x64; Prohibit ternary split of something bigger than 64 in width or height (and not send the bit to indicate ternary type at that level).

-JVET-K0122: DC prediction second method (use only the longer side to compute the average for non-square blocks)
+JVET-K0122: DC prediction bug fix (use only the longer side to compute the average for non-square blocks)

-JVET-K0368 with modifications tested in JVET-K0529: TU binarization, 67 intra modes from BMS, 3 MPMJVET-K0539: Include the wide angles in the expansion of the number of angles (85 angles, 87 modes total)
+JVET-K0368 with modifications tested in JVET-K0529: TU binarization, intra modes from BMS, 3 MPM, extended by JVET-K0500: Wide angles in the expansion of the number of angles (85 angles, 87 modes total)

 ATMVP from BMS to VTM, with modifications from JVET-K0346:

 One fixed collocated picture is used to derive temporal motion information.